 From duty free booze to health cover, what travel looks like for UK travelers in a post-Brexit world.

 During the more than 40 years before 1 January 2021, the people of the UK enjoyed a smorgasbord of benefits as citizens of a country within the European Union.
-Not least was the right to work freely in other European countries, exemptions from holiday visas and the ability to buy vast quantities (relative to other international borders) of booze (and other treats) and bring it home in over-loaded cars from French port towns (without paying any UK duty).
+Not least was the right to work freely in other European countries, and exemptions from holiday visas.

 More importantly, UK residents traveling to the EU could also take advantage of reciprocal state health care in other European Union countries, in the event of illness or accident while traveling… a rather marvelous benefit and potentially a huge cost saver if plans went awry.

 Thanks to the fantastic European Health Insurance Card (EHIC), millions of travelers from the UK have enjoyed reciprocal state health care while European Union citizens.
-While the UK government advice states you can still use your existing EHIC until it expires, the level of cover available to UK residents appears to be changing with the introduction of the slightly more international sounding Global Health Insurance Card (GHIC).
+While the UK government advice states you can still use your existing EHIC until it expires, the level of cover available to UK residents has changed with the introduction of the slightly more international sounding Global Health Insurance Card (GHIC).

 The GHIC has different rules and cover to the EHIC – it may not offer the same cover you previously enjoyed when holidaying to Europe as the cover available in some countries has already changed.
-Before traveling, check your card expiry and even if you have traveled to a country in the EU before, it’s a good idea to know the new rules and cover provided under the EHIC And GHIC for your destination..
+Before traveling, check your card expiry and even if you have traveled to a country in the EU before, it’s a good idea to know the new rules and cover provided under the EHIC And GHIC for your destination.
 If the cover isn’t what you need, travel insurance may be able to bridge any gaps in emergency medical assistance while you’re abroad.
+It is worth noting that you can apply for a card six months before your current card expires.

-World Nomads Travel Insurance for UK travelers includes 24/7 Emergency assistance if you’re injured or ill while abroad, as well as overseas medical assistance, hospitalization and repatriation or evacuation if needed.
+World Nomads Travel Insurance has two plans - Standard and Explorer - which offer overseas medical assistance, medical repatriation or evacuation if required.
 Benefit limits apply and vary depending on the plan you purchase.

 World Nomads travel insurance also offers cover for more than 150 activities.
 There are limits and exclusions around these, so take the time to consider what activities you might plan on doing and the level of cover you’ll need.